 - Tracks the movement of shipment and prepares the documentation

-A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate its vessels.
-An NVOCC is also a shipper in its relationship with an ocean common carrier involved in cargo movement.
+On the other hand, a Non-Vessel-Operating Common Carrier (NVOCC) is a common carrier that does not own or operate its vessels.
+An NVOCC is also a shipper in its relationship with an ocean common carrier participating in cargo transit.

 What is the Montana Federal Maritime Commission Bond amount?

 $75,000 – an individual operating in the U.S. as a Non-Vessel-Operating Common Carrier (NVOCC)

 $150,000 – registered NVOCC whose primary place of business is outside the U.S.